ipehlic/gettingandcleaningdataproject/README.md

   4. Appropriately labels the data set with descriptive variable names.
   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-codebook.md - code book file that describes the variables and data
+codebook.md - code book file generated in R that describes the variables and data

 TidyDataSet.txt - exported final tidy data set text file